Firenza/linux-documentation/samba.md

 Linux will map samba users to linux users when taking into account directory persmissions.
 E.G. If you have a folder in linux that's owned by a user called `pi`, and you want to interact with it through samba as if you were interacting with it in linux as the user `pi`
 , you just create a samba user of the same name and use that samba user/pass when connecting to the file share.

+Troubleshooting

+By default logs will go to `/var/log/samba`.
+To update the verbosity of those logs you can add a `log level = 3` line to your `smb.conf` file.